Special Needs Planning / Trust

 An Estate Planning Specialist Handling Complex Planning

 Attorney Christopher Parvin is a Board Certified specialist in Estate Planning and Probate Law by the Texas Board of Legal Specialization.
-He has extensive experience in the field of elder law.
 He will work with you and with your financial planner or accountant to create a comprehensive plan that protects assets while providing care for your loved one.